dandelarosa/dandelarosa.github.io/_posts/2020-12-06-international-holiday-calendars-google-calendar.markdown

 # Argentina

 December 8 is the [Feast of the Immaculate Conception](https://en.wikipedia.org/wiki/Immaculate_Conception).
-Since this holiday occurs on a Tuesday, Argentina adds the Monday of that week as a “[bridge day](https://en.wikipedia.org/wiki/Public_holidays_in_Argentina)” to end up with a four-day weekdend.
+Since this holiday occurs on a Tuesday, Argentina adds the Monday of that week as a “[bridge day](https://en.wikipedia.org/wiki/Public_holidays_in_Argentina)” to end up with a four-day weekend.

 # Canada